Respirator fit test: Industry

+U.S. law began requiring employers assign and test a mask for each employee before assignment to positions requiring respirator use and thereafter every 12 months, and optionally, in case of circumstances that could affect fit (injury, tooth loss, etc.).
+Other countries have similar requirements.
+A U.S. study showed almost all large enterprises complied with these regulations.
+About half of enterprises with fewer than 10 workers were non-compliant in 2001.
+Such violations may be due to the cost of quantitative fit test equipment, qualitative fit test inaccuracy, and small organizations having fewer rigorous compliance processes.

 Comparison

-The main advantage of qualitative fit test methods is the low cost of equipment, while their main drawback is their modest precision, and that they cannot be used to test tight-fitting respirators that are intended for use in atmospheres that exceed 10 PEL (due to the low sensitivity).
-To reduce the risk of choosing a respirator with poor fit, the mask needs to have a sufficiently high fitting characteristic.
+The main advantage of qualitative fit tests is low equipment cost, while their main drawback is their modest precision, and they are not sensitive enough for masks for atmospheres exceeding 10 PEL.
+To reduce the risk of choosing a poorly fitting respirator, the mask needs a sufficient fitting characteristic.
 Multiple masks must be examined to find the "most reliable", although poor test protocols may give incorrect results.
 Re-checks require time and increase costs.
-In 2001, the most commonly used QLFT was irritant smoke and saccharin, but in 2004, NIOSH advised against using irritant smoke.
+In 2001, the most common QLFT was irritant smoke and saccharin, but in 2004, NIOSH advised against using irritant smoke.